zoonoo/azure-docs.ko-kr/articles/managed-applications/reference-custom-providers-csharp-endpoint.md

 /// <summary>
 /// Enumerates all the stored custom resources for a given type.
 /// </summary>
-/// <param name="requestMessage">The http request message.</param>
+/// <param name="requestMessage">The HTTP request message.</param>
-/// <param name="tableStorage">The Azure Storage Account table.</param>
+/// <param name="tableStorage">The Azure Table storage account.</param>
 /// <param name="partitionKey">The partition key for storage.
-This is the custom provider id.</param>
+This is the custom provider ID.</param>
 /// <param name="resourceType">The resource type of the enumeration.</param>
-/// <returns>The http response containing a list of resources stored under 'value'.</returns>
+/// <returns>The HTTP response containing a list of resources stored under 'value'.</returns>
 public static async Task<HttpResponseMessage> EnumerateAllCustomResources(HttpRequestMessage requestMessage, CloudTable tableStorage, string partitionKey, string resourceType)
 {
     // Generate upper bound of the query.